Discover. Design. Deploy. Handover.

 Supervised autonomy

 The workflow handles the full process end-to-end within the guardrails you set.
 Your team supervises instead of operating.
-The monthly ops report shows everything the workflow did, and you adjust boundaries based on what you see.
+The audit log shows everything the workflow did, and you adjust boundaries based on what you see.

 Your team goes from operators of software to supervisors of workflows.
 The speed of this transition is entirely up to you.